vnphanquang/svelte-put/README.md

 ### In the Pipeline

-These are some packages that will be added in the future (as soon as I found the time and the implementation has matured & become generic enough from my daily usage).
+These are some packages that will be added in the future (as soon as I find time, and the implementation has matured & become generic enough).

 | Package | Category | Short Description |
 | --- | --- | --- |